pingcap/docs/tidb-cloud/notification-2024-04-09-monitoring-features-maintenance.md

 # [2024-04-09] TiDB Cloud Monitoring Features Maintenance Notification

-This notification describes the details that you need to know about TiDB Cloud [monitoring features](/tidb-cloud/monitor-tidb-cluster.md) maintenance on April 9, 2024.
+This notification describes the details that you need to know about the TiDB Cloud [monitoring features](/tidb-cloud/monitor-tidb-cluster.md) maintenance on April 9, 2024.

 ## Maintenance window